 Floors including sub-floors

 Repair category 1

-Notes Due to floor coverings throughout no detailed inspection could be carried out however the floor area generally appears in adequate condition.
+Notes Due to fitted floor coverings throughout no detailed inspection could be carried out however the flooring generally appeared in adequate condition.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in adequate condition consistent with age.
-The door to the kitchen should be reinstated.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.